fortune-uwha/Learning-R/Basics/Introduction to R.md

 - `my_matrix[,1]` selects all elements of the first column.
 - `my_matrix[1,]` selects all elements of the first row.

 **What's a factor and why would you use it?**

-The term factor refers to a statistical data type used to store categorical variables.
+The term factor refers to a statistical data type used to store categorical variables on multiple levels. .
 There are two types of categorical variables: a nominal categorical variable and an ordinal categorical variable.

 - `A nominal variable` is a categorical variable without an implied order.